Discover what you are naturally good at

 4 real-life scenarios of hard skills in a workplace

 Hard skills can be utilized in a variety of ways.
-The way one uses their skills depends heavily on the industry they enter and the career path they wish to follow.
+The way one uses their skills depends heavily on the industry one enters and the career path one wishes to follow [1].
 Below is a list of examples where hard skills are used in the workplace:

 Data analysis skills are often used in computer science or statistical analysis.
 It allows one to use data to make more informed decisions.